 Note 2: To add photos - It is best to use the ‘insert’ function as the photos will automatically fit the width of the cell

-Note 3: To make document smaller as a .docx file do the following

-- select save as

-- click 'tools' bottom middle

-- choose 'Compress Pictures'

-- click on 'Options'

-- select both the top options under 'Compression options'

-- selection 'email (96 ppi)' under Target output'

-- Then click, 'OK', 'OK' and 'Save'

 Definition of in-house.
 For the purpose of this document "in-house" means being within the ExTL and in associated laboratories (generally under the broader organisation) to which the ExTL has access both in terms of priority (ie. can get tests done when needed) and geography (ie. nearby).